 Road Rage Solutions Identify Aggressive Drivers

-Make an effort to observe your feelings and behaviors when you’re behind the wheel.
-And try speaking with family members who frequently ride with you and have the chance to watch how you act in the driver’s seat.
+Being self-aware on the road is a hard but necessary first step to ensure your safety and the safety of everyone around you.
+Make an effort to observe your feelings and behaviors when you’re behind the wheel, and try speaking with family members who frequently ride with you and have the chance to watch how you act in the driver’s seat.
 If you or your passengers notice that you often express anger or impatience, or that you seek confrontations with other drivers, that’s a good indication that something is wrong.

-Keep in mind: Feeling outraged toward a driver behaving badly (endangering pedestrians, say) is normal.
+Here’s the thing: Feeling outraged toward a driver behaving badly (endangering pedestrians, say) is totally normal.
 But frequently expressing anger—at other drivers, stop lights or the wait time at the drive-through, for example—and lashing out at or challenging other drivers is an extreme reaction and can have deadly consequences.

 Managing Your Own Road Rage